Finder makes money from featured partners, but editorial opinions are our own.

 The best microwaves in Australia

 A convenient kitchen appliance, microwave ovens use microwave radiation to reheat and warm your favourite meal in an instant.
-There is a huge selection available, ranging from under $100 to over $1,000.
+A huge selection ranges from under $100 to over $1,000.

 The team at Finder has evaluated over a hundred microwaves to help make your buying decision easier.
-We picked models based on customer ratings and reviews.
-For each category, we also chose microwaves based on their key product features.
+We picked models based on customer ratings.

 Read more detail on our methodology below.